lucky-wolf/DW2-XL/README.md

 ### v1.9.7
 - Quameno have +20% and 40 minimum habitability for Ocean habitats, and +10% to Cold Ocean and Swamps
-- Added recruitment bonus to troop cloning facility (reduced it for planetary defense center)
+- Added recruitment bonus to troop cloning facility (reduced it for planetary defense factory)

 ### v1.9.6
 - Restored basic command module to +5% targeting & countermeasures